Luphen1/Heart-Attack-Portfolio-Project-/README.md

 1. What is the age_distribution breakdown?
 2. What is the gender breakdown?
-3. Find age_category by gender in the dataset
+3. Find age category by gender in the dataset
-4. What is the blood_pressure range?
+4. What is the blood pressure range?
 5. Find the average glucose level of age category
 6. What is the heart class breakdown by age category?
-7. What is average glucose by age category?
+7. Find age category that has impulse more that average
 8. What is the average troponin by age category ?
 9. Class breakdown of average impulse and glucose in the dataset
 10. What is the age category with glucose variation